Starsakary/TronjDocument/mddocs/RPC_APIs.md

 *1. num(long)**

 > Number of latest blocks.
+It must be between 1 and 99.

 **RETURN**